Mark Divine

-Mark Divine (born July 14, 1963) is an American author, podcaster, and retired Navy SEAL Commander.
+Mark Divine (born July 14, 1963) is an American author and retired Navy SEAL Commander.
 His military service spans 20 years (1989–2011) where he oversaw various missions around the world including Asia Pacific, Africa, Bahrain, and Iraq He retired at the rank of Commander in 2011.

 Early life

 Divine was born in Utica, New York and attended Colgate University (graduated 1985 with a degree in economics) while competing on the men's swim and crew teams.
-Upon graduation, Divine joined PricewaterhouseCoopers (then Coopers & Lybrand) as a senior consultant while working towards a Master in Business Administration at the New York University Stern School of Business (graduated 1989) to become a Certified Public Account.
+Upon graduation, Divine joined PricewaterhouseCoopers (then Coopers & Lybrand) as a senior consultant while working towards a Master in Business Administration at the New York University Stern School of Business (graduated 1989) to become a Certified Public Accountant.
 During the same time, Divine began a parallel journey into zen meditation and Seido karate under the training of Grandmaster Tadashi Nakamura, where he decided to change paths and pursue a career as a U.S. Navy SEAL Officer.